-The NCSC reviews the actual compensation of members of the Board of Directors and the Executive Committee annually and conducts periodic reviews of the compensation policy, levels, or structure for these bodies, respectively.
-Any changes resulting from these reviews are submitted to the Board of Directors for review and then for approval and decision at the AGM.
+The NCSC reviews the actual compensation of members of the Board and the EC annually and conducts periodic reviews of the compensation policy, levels, or structure for these bodies, respectively.
+Any changes resulting from these reviews are submitted to the Board for review and then for approval and decision at the AGM.

-Board of Directors Benchmarking
+Board Benchmarking